ucn-eu/ucnserver/nodeapp/README.md

 * MongoDB for storing user accounts
 * Redis for session store
-* Node to run the app
+* node.js to run the app
 * pm2 (node app) to run the cluster

 To install required dependencies, run